Fast of Esther

 The Fast of Esther (תַּעֲנִית אֶסְתֵּר) is a fast in Judaism observed on the eve of Purim.
-The fast commemorates two communal fasts undertaken by the Persian Jewish community of Shushan in the Book of Esther to pray for salvation from annihilation due to an evil decree that had been instigated by Haman, the king's royal vizier, an antisemitic enemy from the Amalekite nation.
+Traditionally, it is said to commemorate the communal fast held by the Jewish people throughout the Achaemenid Empire on the 13th day of Adar.
+According to the Book of Esther, this was the date scheduled for the battle between the Jews and their antagonists, and the fast followed a tradition where Jewish communities would fast during wartime to arouse "mercy from God".

 Unlike other fasts, the Fast of Esther is a Jewish custom.
 It is not mentioned in the Talmud, but it is mentioned in the Midrash and other later sources from the days of the Geonim.
 Therefore, it is considered less severe than the other fasts.

-Esther asked Mordecai to have the Jews fast and pray on her behalf for three days and three nights before she approached her husband, King Ahasuerus, to beg for the life of her people.
-Another is presumed to have occurred on the 13th of Adar, the day before the Jews fought a battle to defend against their enemies, who had been given irrevocable permission to murder Jews for one day a year on the 14th of that month, which is now a Jewish holiday of Purim on account of their victory.

-Before approaching the king unbidden at risk of her life, Esther told Mordechai: